A family of non-periodic tilings of the plane by right golden triangles: Results

 (2) We use induction on the order of the supertile.
 Base of induction is trivial, since supertiles of order less than 4 have no complete stars.
 To make the induction step, we would like to extend item (1) to tilings of parts of the plane.
 However this cannot be done, as there is a tiling of a part of the plane with no complete stars such that its decomposition has a complete illegal star (see Fig.~\ref{pic55}).

 Why cannot we repeat the above arguments to show that decomposition of any L-tiling is an L-tiling?
-The only reason why the above arguments fail, is that in Case 2 we cannot claim that the star of $T$ centered at $B$ is legal and hence the tiling $T$ includes the large tile $\tilde F$.
+The only reason why the above arguments fail, is that in Case 2 we cannot claim that the star within $T$ centered at $B$ is legal and hence the tiling $T$ includes the large tile $\tilde F$.
 Indeed, it might happen, that although $A$ is an inner point of $[T]$, neither $B$, nor $C$ are inner points of $[T]$.
 In that case we have no information about the stars of $T$ centered at $B$ and $C$.

-To handle this case, we will show that if $T$ is a supertile, then \begin{itemize} \item[(*)] ignoring orientations and digital marks, \emph{all} stars in $S_i$, including incomplete ones, can be extended to legal stars by adding some tiles. \end{itemize} This statement obviously holds for supertiles of order 0: the triangle $S_0$ has three stars and they all can be extended to legal stars, provided we ignore digital marks and orientation.\footnote{This ignoring is important, as there are colored supertiles of order 0 (i.e. colored large tiles) which possess stars that cannot be extended to legal stars.}
+To handle this case, we will show that if $T$ is a supertile, $T=S_i$, then \begin{itemize} \item[(*)] ignoring orientations and digital marks, \emph{all} stars in $T=S_i$, including incomplete ones, can be extended to legal stars by adding some tiles that do not overlap tiles in $T$. \end{itemize} This statement can be proved by induction on $i$.
+Base of induction: the tile $S_0$ has three stars and they all can be extended to legal stars, provided we ignore digital marks and orientation.\footnote{This ignoring is important, as there are colored large tiles which possess stars that cannot be extended to legal stars.}

-The inductive step is done exactly, as in item (1).
-Indeed, if $A$ is a vertex in $S_i$ then the incomplete star centered at $A$ in $S_{i+1}$ can be extended to decomposition of the completion of the star of $A$ in $S_i$.
+The induction step follows from the fact that the family of tilings $T$ satisfying (*) is closed under decomposition.
+Indeed, assume that a tiling $T$ satisfies (*).
+If $A$ is a vertex in $T$, then the star centered at $A$ in $\sigma T$ can be extended to decomposition of the completion of the star of $A$ in $T$.
 Otherwise $A$ is a foot of the altitude of a large tile $F$ from $T$ and hence lies on the hypotenuse of $F$.
 Again we consider $B,C$, the endpoints of that hypotenuse, see Fig.~\ref{pic54}.
-By our assumption, the star centered at $B$ in $S_i$ can be completed to a legal star (ignoring digital marks and orientation).
-As verified above, that star contains the triangle $\tilde F$, as shown on Fig.~\ref{pic54}.
-Hence the star centered at $A$ in the decomposition of $S_i$ can be completed to the star $C_1$.
+By our assumption, the star centered at $B$ in $T$ can be completed to a legal star (ignoring digital marks and orientation) by adding tiles that do not overlap $T$.
+As verified above, that star contains the triangle $\tilde F$, as shown in Fig.~\ref{pic54}.
+Hence the star centered at $A$ in $\sigma T$ can be completed to the star $C_1$ by adding the large tile obtained by decomposition of $\tilde F$ (obviously, that tile does not overlap $\sigma T$).

-As we have just seen, property (*) implies that in the hard case ($T$ is a supertile, $A$ is an inner point of $[T]$, and neither $B$, nor $C$ are inner points of $[T]$) the star of $T$ centered at $B$, or its completion, includes the triangle $\tilde F$ (see Fig.~\ref{pic54}).
-The triangle $\tilde F$ must be in $T$, as otherwise $A$ lies on the border of $[T]$, and we are done.